How many of you have ever gone star-gazing? Have you ever tried counting the stars in the sky before? Any recorded success? (*Smile*)

 I feel like God is saying 3 things in His Promise:

 If we ever think God is limited and finite it is because we have a constrained understanding of who God is and what He is able to do.
 Let us capture the vastness of God’s dream for our lives by enlarging the canvas of our understanding and faith by counting the stars…

 2) I alone define what is POSSIBLE

 God is speaking of hope – of a dream fulfilled, about daring to dream in God, about beliving in Him for the impossible, about restoring broken hope and becoming faith filled.

-I find it a great encouragement to remember that the most remarkable legacy I will ever leave in this world is not the organization I build, nor the success I pioneer…but it is the family I birth.
+I find it a great encouragement to remember that the most remarkable legacy I will ever leave in this world is not the organization I build, nor the success I pioneer, but the family I birth.
 Are you a parent with young children trapped at home?
-Count your children as a blessing and not as a burden…this is a paradigm shift, but we need to begin seeing our home as the training ground where our true discipleship begins…us being shaped by God as we shape the lives of our children.
+Count your children as a blessing and not as a burden – this is a paradigm shift, but we need to begin seeing our home as the training ground where our true discipleship begins, and in shaping children we will be shaped by God.

 4th P – The Predicament